This creamy asparagus potato casserole combines the classic flavor combination of asparagus, cream and ham in a delicious casserole.

 If you want to keep them longer, wash and peel them.
 Cut off the hard bottom, pat them dry and freeze them in a freezer bag or container (you don't have to blanch them).
 When you need them you can use them frozen (they do not need to be thawed beforehand.
 You can store the asparagus in the freezer for up to 3 months.

-A simple asparagus
+A simple asparagus preparation

 If you want to serve the asparagus as a vegetable side dish, first put the peel in a pan and then the asparagus.
 Add so much water that the asparagus are about 2 cm below water level.
 Spoon 1 teaspoon of salt into the water and 1 tablespoon of butter and bring to a boil.
 Cook for 6 to 10 minutes (depending on the thickness) and then turn off the stove.
 Leave the asparagus, with the lid on the pan, for another 20 minutes to allow them to get done.
 Remove them from the pan and drain.
-You can serve them in a traditional way with a knob of butter, ham and grated egg.
+You can serve them in a traditional way with a knob of butter, ham, and grated egg.

-What is the difference between a white and green
+What is the difference between a white and green asparagus

-In my childhood memory I only know the white asparagus.
+In my childhood memory, I only know the white asparagus.
 But in recent years, green asparagus has also been on the rise.
 So what exactly is the difference between these asparagus (except the color).

 Although the asparagus naturally plays the main role in this oven dish, there are also other (important) ingredients.
-Natural butter and whipped cream for a hint of cream which makes the asparagus nice and soft.
-Ham cubes, leek, tarragon and parsley add flavor.
+Natural butter and whipped cream for a hint of cream makes the asparagus nice and soft.
+Ham cubes, leek, tarragon, and parsley add flavor.
 And the casserole is covered with potatoes and grated cheese.

 The asparagus are cut into small pieces so that all the casserole ingredients are ready at the same time.

 It's best to use a firm-boiling potato for an oven dish.
-I myself used the Nicola, which cooks nicely, but stays firm.
+I myself used the Nicola, which cooks nicely but stays firm.
 But you could also use another firm boiling potato.
 If you want to add an extra accent to your oven dish, choose a red organic potato.
 You scrub it clean on the outside and then cut it into slices.
 That gives a very nice color accent to your potato gratin.

-In this oven dish I used boiled potatoes to make potato slices.
-These are boiled for 20 minutes until cooked, slightly cooled and then sliced.
+In this oven dish, I used boiled potatoes to make potato slices.
+These are boiled for 20 minutes until cooked, slightly cooled, and then sliced.
 You check whether the potatoes are cooked by pricking the potato with a fork when the 20-minute cooking time has passed.
 If your fork slides in easily, the potatoes are done.

-Why are you baking the
+Why are you baking the leek?

 Frying the leek in butter makes it slightly sweet.
 It also make sure by doing this on forehand that all the ingredients in the casserole are done when the dish comes out of the oven.

-Which type of ham do you
+Which type of ham do you use?

 There are sorts of ham which are available that has been specially flavored for eating with asparagus.
 You can ask your butcher for them.
 Very tasty of course and also highly recommended.
 But you can certainly also use other types of ham.

 Why is ham so good with asparagus?
 Because the salt of the ham combines so beautifully with the sweetness of the asparagus.
 So it is important when choosing your ham that it is salty.
-And in this recipe I prefer to use cubes of ham instead of slices of ham.
+And in this recipe, I prefer to use cubes of ham instead of slices of ham.
 This makes the taste just a bit more intense.

-Help I don't have a
+Help I don't have tarragon

 Have you taken everything home and then you find out that you have forgotten tarragon.
 Super clumsy but can you replace that too?
 Tarragon has a light anise-like taste.
 In this recipe, you could also replace it with chervil, the feathers attached to the fennel tuber, fennel seed, or anise seed.
 And if you don't like the taste of tarragon, you can replace it with oregano (fresh or dried).

-The star role in this oven dish is reserved for the asparagus.
+The starring role in this oven dish is reserved for the asparagus.
 That is why you do not use pronounced cheese as a topping.
 Choose a young or young matured cheese and grate it finely.

-Fresh parsley or
+Fresh parsley or dried

-Speed it
+Speed it up

-You can get this casserole ready even faster by using pre-cooked potato slices, sliced leeks, ham cubes and grated cheese.They're all widely available in your supermarket.
+You can get this casserole ready even faster by using pre-cooked potato slices, sliced leeks, ham cubes, and grated cheese.
+They're all widely available in your supermarket.

-Budget friendly
+Budget friendly version

 For a budget-friendly version, use canned white asparagus.
 You boil the potatoes yourself and slice them into potato slices.
 You also clean the leek yourself and cut it into thin rings.
 You can do this quickly and easily with the method described in this blog.
 Instead of ham from the meat department, you can buy canned ham.

-This budget friendly version costs € 2.00 per person.
+This budget-friendly version costs € 2.00 per person.

-Pre prepare this creamy asparagus potato oven
+Pre prepare this

 Do you have little time tomorrow, but still want to make this casserole?
 No problem.
 You will prepare everything the night before.
 You can make the whole recipe until the dish has to be put in the oven.
 Then you cover it and put it in the refrigerator.
 You can do this up to two days in advance.